algernon/keyboardio-worklog/worklog.md

 Started going through [Kaleidoscope#240][kaleidoscope/240], but I'm not finished yet.
 There are very good parts of it, which we will definitely want, but there are others where I'm not entirely happy, or convinced.
 I will write a through review once I'm done.
 I have my notes, but prefer not making those public until they form a coherent whole.

  [kaleidoscope/240]: https://github.com/keyboardio/Kaleidoscope/pull/240

+Also talked a bunch with Jesse about breaking changes and the way forward.